Abstract design with curved lines in blue and red on a black background

 Differences between platforms and tools

 The platform you choose to sell digital products has a big impact because each one operates according to its own rules and algorithms.
 For example, Etsy has a unique algorithm that determines how high your products appear in search results.
 Google works differently, and its algorithm is currently undergoing major changes.
-You can read more about this in our second article.
+Read more about Etsy's sales going down

 Similarly, if you want to sell on Amazon or promote products on TikTok, each platform requires a different approach.
 Amazon focuses on sales history, customer reviews, and product listing optimization, while TikTok favors creative and engaging video content.
 This means that every platform requires a tailored marketing strategy suited to its algorithm and system.